Regional airline flight attendants who were only paid for "block time" – the time that passes between the closing and opening of the main cabin door.

-It's believed that only paying flight attendants for block time may be illegal.
-Attorneys are looking into whether class action lawsuits can be started against airlines that pay their workers like this – but they first need to speak with current and former flight attendants to learn more about each company's pay practices.
+Attorneys working with ClassAction.org are investigating whether paying for block time only is illegal.
+They're looking into whether class action lawsuits can be started against airlines that pay their workers like this – but they first need to speak with current and former flight attendants to learn more about each company's pay practices.

 If You Were Paid for Block Time Only, Here's What You Can Do

 Get in touch with ClassAction.org by filling out the form on this page.
 One of the attorneys handling this investigation may then reach out to you with some questions.
 There's no cost and no obligation to take legal action after talking to a lawyer.